tareknatsheh/foods-finder/README.md

 ### Demo
-Checkout a working demo [here](https://foody-finder-ba21ac39bc09.herokuapp.com/)
+Check out a working demo [here](https://foody-finder-ba21ac39bc09.herokuapp.com/)

 -----
 This CRUD Restaurants app using the following: